deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 ## The problem

 If a class is created in the psm1 file of a module, then Pester can find it and use it in tests.
-However, if the class is defined in a separate file in the module, then Pester cannot find it, failing with an error like:
+However, if the class is defined in a separate file in the module and included with a `using module` statement, then Pester cannot find it, failing with an error like:

 > Unable to find type [MyClassInSeparateFile]